rango-lf/utsm-proto-telemetry/README.md

 4. Split the run into laps.
 5. Merge GPS motion with telemetry current/voltage.
 6. Summarize energy use and speed by lap and by sector.
+7. Plot lap data onto a bar graph for comparison.

 ## Repo Layout